klepas/bruins-site/papers/_posts/2016-10-04-what-is-species-being.md

 ---
 layout: post
 title: >-
-  What is Species-Being?—Towards a True Reappropriation of the Concept of Alienation
+  What is Species-Being?—Towards a Full Reappropriation of the Concept of Alienation
 date: 2016-10-04T00:00:00.000Z
 version: '06.11.16, 11:04 am'